jim-moody/react-phone-input-auto-format/README.md

 # React Phone Input Auto Format

-This is an auto-formatting phone input implemented as a React Component.
-Renders an html input with auto-formatting.
-If an Input component is passed as a prop, this will render that instead which allows you to easily extend styles and other functionality.
+This is an auto-formatting phone input component.

+If an Input component is passed as the `inputComponent` prop, it will be rendered instead of the default html `input` which allows easy integration with [Styled Components](https://www.styled-components.com/)

+Also exposes utility functions to normalize and format the phone number.

 Pros: